iwanders/scalopus/README.md

 ![Overview of Scalopus](/doc/overview.png "Overview of Scalopus")

 The subcomponents of scalopus are clearly separated:
-- `scalopus_interface` Specifies the interfaces how the various components interact with each other.
+- [scalopus_interface](/scalopus_interface) Specifies the interfaces how the various components interact with each other.
-- `scalopus_transport` Provides two implementations of the `Transport` interface.
+- [scalopus_transport](/scalopus_transport) Provides two implementations of the `Transport` interface.
-- `scalopus_general` This provides the process information endpoint, which allows naming the process and its threads.
+- [scalopus_general](/scalopus_general) This provides the process information endpoint, which allows naming the process and its threads.
-- `scalopus_tracing` This provides means of tracing scopes and the `Provider` and `Source` to visualise them.
+- [scalopus_tracing](/scalopus_tracing) This provides means of tracing scopes and the `Provider` and `Source` to visualise them.
-- `scalopus_catapult` Provides the chrome devtools protocol endpoint webserver that allows consuming the traces.
+- [scalopus_catapult](/scalopus_catapult) Provides the chrome devtools protocol endpoint webserver that allows consuming the traces.
-- `scalopus_examples` This provides some examples on how to write instrumented source code.
+- [scalopus_examples](/scalopus_examples) This provides some examples on how to write instrumented source code.

+### Interface
+The interface specifies how the interaction between the components happens.

+#### Endpoint
+The Endpoint is a class instantiated at the server and client sides of the transport.
+An endpoint can interact with the transport and thus with the endpoints at the other end of a transport.
+Endpoints are stored by name and their name must be unique.
+The Endpoint interface is the same at both sides of the transport.
+If data comes in for an endpoint the transport will call the appropriate method, if part of a request (client initiated) this will be `handle`, sent by the server side it will call `unsolicited`.
+When an Endpoint's `handle` method is called it can immediately respond from the server' thread with a response.

+#### TransportFactory
+The TransportFactory provides an abstracted way of creating a server of a specific type, discovering other servers and returning a list of Destinations and creating a Transport that's connected to a certain Destination.

+#### Transport
+A Transport provides a means of storing a list of Endpoints and allowing those to communicate with the Transport and receive data from the Transport.
+On the server side the Endpoints can send data through the `broadcast` method, which sends the data to all connected clients.
+At the client side of the Transport the main way of interacting is with the `request` method, that sends a request and returns a `std::Future` that will be populated with the response.

+#### Endpoint Manager
+This interface is part of the `scalopus_consumer` target, it provides a way to query the available Endpoints from something that manages endpoints.
+This is necessary because the Providers need to be able to obtain the Endpoint in the catapult server.

+#### TraceEventProvider
+This interface is part of the `scalopus_consumer` target.
+The provider is a class that persists for the lifetime of the catapult server and has one method called `makeSource`, this method returns a TraceEventSource for tracing sessions to use.

+#### TraceEventSource
+This interface is part of the `scalopus_consumer` target.
+A source is created from its associated Provider, it is responsible for producing json representations of [traces][trace_event_format] that will be sent to the browser.
+The browser must start an interval, during which the source should collect traces.
+At the end of the interval the source must provide valid trace events ready for consumption by catapult's trace viewer.

 ## Building